Skip to main content

 func main() {

-// Convert Fiber handler to an http.Handler
+// Convert a Fiber handler to an http.Handler

 http.Handle("/", adaptor.FiberHandler(helloFiber))

-// Convert Fiber handler to http.HandlerFunc
+// Convert a Fiber handler to an http.HandlerFunc

 http.HandleFunc("/func", adaptor.FiberHandlerFunc(helloFiber))